growfatlikeme/secret_retreival/README.md

 IAM Role for ec2 to assume, with the policy permitting 2 action "secretsmanager:GetSecretValue" and "secretsmanager:ListSecrets" (optional or remove if not required) to the specific secret ARN.

-## Derive the IAM policy (i.e. JSON)?
+## Derive the IAM policy (i.e. JSON) using the secret name prod/cart-service/credentials as example

-## Using the secret name prod/cart-service/credentials, derive a sensible ARN as the specific resource for access

 ---